Medpace Holdings (MEDP) Reveals “Shocking” Bookings Miss, Shares Fall - Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Aug.
-26, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges Medpace Holdings, Inc. (NASDAQ: MEDP) investors who suffered substantial losses to submit your losses now .
+SAN FRANCISCO, Aug.
+29, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges Medpace Holdings, Inc. (NASDAQ: MEDP) investors who suffered substantial losses to submit your losses now .
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.

 Medpace Holdings, Inc. (MEDP) Investigation: